By Fred W. Manzo

 For example, here are some tactics American players use:

 They focus on recapture cities.
 Each re-capture results in one extra reinforcement card being drawn by the US player next turn.
-This is so important that if more than one or two cities are re-captured its more than likely the Americans will win.
+This is so important that if more than one or two cities are re-captured it’s more than likely the Americans will win.

 They pick their shots.
 Normally, the defender eliminates the highest value target possible when he hits.
 But when defending cities this is not always the best idea.
 Many players instead concentrate their defensive fire on the rarest type of attacker in an effort to break his combined arms bonus.
 For example, say the attacker has targeted a key city.
 Perhaps he is bringing 2 infantry, 2 mobile units, 2 hover tanks, 2 helicopters and 2 bombers to the attack.
 Now, say the defender has only 2 infantry and 1 hover tank.
 The defender fires first and scores two hits, one by his infantry and one by his armor.
 As normal, the infantry eliminates an infantry unit, but the tank has a choice.
-It could eliminate an infantry or a mech unit if one is available (theoretically, he could chose to eliminate an air unit, if no infantry or mech units are left, but as careful attackers always make sure there are more ground units attacking then ground defenders this particular option is rarely usable.)
+It could eliminate an infantry or a mech unit if one is available (theoretically, he could choose to eliminate an air unit, if no infantry or mech units are left, but as careful attackers always make sure there are more ground units attacking then ground defenders this particular option is rarely usable.)
 Of course, most players in this situation have their armor eliminate the tank – the most valuable target possible.
 But some players realize the importance of holding key cities.
-So they eliminate attacking infantry instead and pick up the longer term advantage of breaking the attacker’s combined arms bonus.
+So they eliminate attacking infantry instead and pick up the long-term advantage of breaking the attacker’s combined arms bonus.
 This way the attacker’s dice effectiveness has been degraded by about one third.
 And this might just be enough to hold the city.
 At least for this attack.

 They use an all or nothing defense.
-That is, Fortress America does not allow blitz moves as Axis and Allies does.
+That is, Fortress America does not allow blitz moves as does Axis and Allies.
 So, an empty area slows the attackers just as much as a weakly held one.
 Therefore, Americans typically fall back and clump there regular units in keys inland cities.
 (On the other hand, they also like to spread out their partisan units between these cities as they fire better dice when alone.)

 They carefully pick areas to counter-attack.
 There are certain areas that are natural killing grounds.
 These include Washington DC and the area south-west of Atlanta.
 Both are close to the defender’s starting positions and may be attacked from two adjacent areas.
 If the Americans then throw in a laser, some bombers and attack from 2 directions, they can usually stop the eastern invaders cold.

 They use different strategies in different regions.
 Against the western invaders, players fall back trading space for time.
-Against the southern invader the Americans usually fall back initially and then counter-attack their spearheads.
-(Once these are broken it takes the invaders much too long to bring up high quality replacement units.)
+Against the southern invader, the Americans usually fall back initially and then counter-attack their spearheads.
+(Once these are broken it takes the invaders much too long to bring up high-quality replacement units.)